vmware-archive/gcp-env-bootstrap/README.md

 Student environments created
 ```

-If at a later point your cloud console vm was recreated run `./install_deps.sh`.
+The UP / DOWN script use tmux windows in GCloud Shell.
+Use tmux commands to switch between the windows and monitor progress.

-To bring the envrionments up run:
+To bring the envrionments "UP" run:
 ```
-for project in $(ls -d ~/bosh-course-bootstrap/student-env-*); do tmux new-window bash -lic '${project}/up.sh && sleep 10' done
+for project in $(ls -d ~/bosh-course-bootstrap/student-env-*); do tmux new-window bash -lic "${project}/up.sh" done
 ```

-To bring the envrionments down run:
+To take the envrionments "DOWN" run:
 ```
-for project in $(ls -d ~/bosh-course-bootstrap/student-env-*); do tmux new-window bash -lic '${project}/down.sh && sleep 10' done
+for project in $(ls -d ~/bosh-course-bootstrap/student-env-*); do tmux new-window bash -lic "${project}/down.sh" done
 ```